arangodb/docs-hugo/site/content/3.12/develop/integrations/kafka-connect-arangodb-sink-connector/_index.md

-To guarantee documents in ArangoDB are eventually consistent with the records in the Kafka topic, it is recommended deriving the document `_key` from Kafka record keys and using a key-based partitioner that assigns the same partition to records with the same key (e.g. Kafka default partitioner).
+To guarantee documents in ArangoDB are eventually consistent with the records in the Kafka topic, it is recommended deriving the document `_key` from Kafka record keys and using a key-based partitioner that assigns the same partition to records with the same key (i.e. Kafka default partitioner).

 Otherwise, in case the document `_key` is assigned from Kafka record value field `_key`, the same could be achieved using a field partitioner on `_key`.